Website icon Xpert.Digital

 What challenges remain?

-Were there further proceedings and new investigations?
+Were there any further proceedings or new investigations?

 What are the medium- and long-term consequences for EU-China relations?